 Luis Jacob at TPW

 In Toronto, Luis Jacob’s assistant also cut pictures from art books just like Geoffrey Farmer's assistants.
 But instead of gluing them to sticks, they frame them and hang them without further explanation in order to destabilize your viewing conventions.
-Luis will later destabilize the budget of the A.G.O. or the National Gallery by selling them these cut-outs for an obscene sum; curators were already at the opening sniffing the burnt offering... after all these are pictures cut from art books!
-Destabilizing is this year’s word at the National Gallery, they use it till it wanes superficial, a cliché.
-Jacob has a budget for writers to explain why you were destabilized once again (yawn) … as if 40 years of destabilizing weren’t enough… please… can’t you just give it up... won’t you just let it go?
+That means "to upset you".
+It's an aret strategy.
+Luis will later destabilize the budget of the A.G.O. or the National Gallery by selling them these paper dolls for an serious sum; curators were already at the opening sniffing the burnt offering... after all these are pictures cut from art books!
+Destabilizing is this year’s word at the National Gallery, they use it till it wanes superficial and sounds like a cliché.
+Jacob has a budget for writers to explain why you were destabilized once again (yawn) … as if 40 years of destabilizing weren’t enough… please… can’t you just give it up... just let it go?
 These strategies provide Jacob with a now unstable audience who are fed their own ignorance as humble pie, followed by a hefty dinner bill.
 Are we that ignorant?
 Have we really sunk to the level that cut out pictures are our highest cultural achievement?
 These days, that's already a high achievement; when skill is no longer a requirement for artists then everyone stays a beginner.

 Luis is a high-earning artist and a salaried professor at the Daniels Faculty of Architecture, Landscape, and Design, (he was hired by Charles Stankievech), and he's also a well paid curator at the National Gallery of Canada…so none would dare question his OCADU lecture fee for an evening titled “What’s Your Disruption?”
 Actually a bourgeois grasp at street credibility, a real disruption would be horrid unless he was disrupting others.
 Yet Jacob as a curator should appreciate my article; this is parrhesia, one hot disruption of Canadian art history right here on the Akimbo cultural platform.
 But I’m humane, I don’t want to hurt his feelings; I didn't disrupt his evening at OCADU or TPW, I didn’t rain on his parade, nor did I make him cry at his party even if he wanted to, but enough!